GiorgosChr/CERN_Summer_Student_Programme_2023/README.md

 ## Requirements
-- [ROOT](https://github.com/root-project/root): The ROOT framework is required for this project.
-- [Python](https://www.python.org): Python programming language is required for this project.
+- [ROOT](https://github.com/root-project/root) framework and [Python](https://www.python.org) programing language are both required for this project

-Please make sure you have both ROOT and Python installed before proceeding with the project.
+All MC data are generated using [RapidSim](https://github.com/gcowan/RapidSim)